Skip to Content

 Buildings Turning Blue for Mesothelioma Awareness Day

 Besides being an attention-getter, Light the World Blue has a social component too.
 Supporters of Mesothelioma Awareness Day can take pictures in front of the buildings.
 Many people share these photos on social media with the hashtag #curemeso.
-This helps raise awareness in a noticeable way about mesothelioma.
+This helps raise mesothelioma awareness in a noticeable way.

 Sites Participating in Light the World Blue

-In 2023, some noteworthy buildings and historical sites lighting up blue for mesothelioma awareness include:
+In 2023, some noteworthy buildings and historical sites lit up blue for mesothelioma awareness:

-The full list of landmarks and buildings supporting Mesothelioma Awareness includes:
+The full list of landmarks and buildings supporting Mesothelioma Awareness in the past includes:

 • JL Tower (Anchorage, AK)